Let's start at the beginning...

 What makes you most excited when you look back at Sonatype's legacy...

 It's really exciting to see that last year Central had 87 billion downloads.
-Maven Central Repository, the largest repository in the world of Java, and so pretty much everything Java, has come from something that we've hosted at Sonatype.
+Maven Central, the largest repository in the world of Java, and so pretty much everything Java, has come from something that we've hosted at Sonatype.
 That's pretty amazing, especially considering when we first started the repository was something like just 20 gigs, and now it's closing in on two terabytes of data.
 That's pretty awesome.

 How is the conversation around component based security changing the industry...